yduf/yduf.github.io/_posts/2022-03-12-3dprinter-ender6.md

 This will flash the ender6 firmware.
 Screen has to be flashed separately to be functional.

+> Next, plug the SD card in your printer and turn it on.
+The installation process takes about 15 seconds.
+I recommend you wait for a minute, then remove the SD card and restart your printer.

+> When you are flashing the board firmware, there won’t be any information displayed on the touchscreen.
+It might look like the screen is stuck, and the progress bar does not move, but this is ok.
+Just continue to the next step.

+> It’s also worth noting that if you want to re-flash the board, always change the filename.
+The Creality board doesn’t start the flash process again, if you use the same firmware name, as in your previous flash.

 ## [Spool inside](https://www.thingiverse.com/thing:5181697)

 Once using a direct drive (or having moving the extruder).